 The primary benefit of an installment sale is tax deferral.
 Spreading your capital gains over several years can keep you in a lower tax bracket and make your annual tax bill much smaller.
 It also creates a reliable income stream from the interest payments.
 However, there are risks to consider.
 The most significant is the possibility of the buyer defaulting on the loan.
 If that happens, you’ll have to go through the foreclosure process to reclaim your property, which can be costly and time-consuming.
 You also won’t have the full sale proceeds available to reinvest immediately.
 Carefully vetting your buyer’s financial stability is a critical step before entering into this type of agreement.

-Defer Taxes with Qualified Opportunity Zones (QOZs)
+Can You Defer Taxes with a Qualified Opportunity Zone?

 If you’re looking for a strategy that allows you to defer capital gains while also investing in communities targeted for economic development, Qualified Opportunity Zones (QOZs) are worth a serious look.
 Established by the Tax Cuts and Jobs Act of 2017, this program offers significant tax incentives to encourage long-term investments in designated low-income areas.